YasinKar/System-Design/chapter-02/README.md

 # Chapter 02 - Networking

-## Client-Server Communication in Networking
+## Client-Server Communication & Network Protocols
 In networking, client-server communication refers to the exchange of data between a client (e.g., a web browser or mobile app) and a server (e.g., a backend API or database).
 This communication relies on various protocols, which define how data is transmitted over the network.

 ### Common Network Protocols